 Purpose of the Dallas Paleontological Society per the Constitution:

-To assist the Society in meeting this mission statement and goals, the following are the guidelines for the Code of Ethics and Conduct.
+To assist the Society in meeting the mission statement and goals, the following are the guidelines for the Code of Ethics and Conduct.

 Members will conduct themselves in a manner that best represents the Society.